luis-alves/Freecodecamp/README.md

 ![logo](https://thomas-ko.github.io/freecodecamp-redesign/assets/img/logo-footer.svg "FreeCodeCamp logo")

 ## Warning
-Please, do not use this as a way of cheeting.
+Please, do not use this as a way of cheating.
 You will not learn anything this way!

 ## Intro
-In this repo tere are some of the exercises with algorithms, that are proposed to anyone attendingthe online course on frontend dev.
+In this repo there are some of the exercises with algorithms that are proposed to anyone attending the online course on frontend dev.
 It can be found in this assignment two kinds of files.
 An `html` and a `javascript`.
 The `html` sole purpose is to provide a template to the running of the `javascript` code.